 Use of raster spatial data models and associated methods for the collection, processing, management, analysis and visualization of geographic data.
 Focus: land use/environmental applications.
 Prerequisites: GEO 303, 305; or GEO 501.

 Computer processing and data analysis of digital remote sensing data.
 Emphasis on multispectral image processing and analysis using standard image processing software.
 Prerequisites: GEO 303, 305.
 Recommended: STA 382.

 Quantitative Methods for Spatial Analysis

 Statistical techniques for solving spatial problems.
 Descriptive and inferential spatial statistics.
 Spatial pattern analysis.
 Regression modeling with spatial data.
 Prerequisites: GEO 303, STA 382.

 State and Local Government

 Structure and functions of states, cities and counties, with emphasis on Michigan.
-This course may be offered in an online or hybrid format.
+May be offered as Writing Intensive.
+This course may be offered in an online format.
 (University Program Group III-B: Studies in Social Structures)